kevin-lyn/Ditto/README.md

     "int": 1,
     "url": "https://github.com"
  ]
- * note that "anotherString" is not being serialized becuase mapping of "anotherString" is not defined in "serializableMapping"
+ note that "anotherString" is not being serialized, becuase mapping of "anotherString" is not defined in "serializableMapping".
  */

  // Convert it to data by using JSONSerialization